MonPlan/monPlan-API/README.md

-# monPlan API Test server
+# monPlan API
 This is an API Testing Server built on of Node.js for monPlan as an alternative (with server side logic)

+## What is an api?
+> a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.

 # Usage
 To use this simply, install npm